Community Events

 Today, the country is rapidly barreling at an accelerated pace toward a dangerous and uncertain future filled with unimaginable challenges.
 However, prophecies from ancient ancestors urge us not to give up, to have faith in the Creator, and to continue the fight for a sustainable future.
 In 1877, Chief Crazy Horse of the Lakota people, a mystic and fierce warrior, had a vision: "I see a time of seven generations, when all the colors of mankind will gather under the sacred tree of life and the whole earth will become one circle again.”

-The BLACK Gallery powered by Don’t Shoot Portland
+Photo by Mika Martinez for Don’t Shoot Portland

 BLACK SNAKE KILLAZ: A RETROSPECTIVE ON THE INDIGENOUS-LED MOVEMENT AT STANDING ROCK